floriankuc/flowkuc-svelte-blog/src/routes/blog/posts/ts-enums-vs-strings.md

 moveInDirection(Direction.Up);
 ```

-I will always require the import and the dependency it creates.
-If the identifier's name is equal to its value the readability of the function call will hardly suffer but the code will become (unnecessarily?) verbose.
-I will also have to ensure the enum is being exported correctly.
+Working with this enum, you will always require the import and the dependency it creates.
+If the identifier's name is equal to its value the readability of the function call will hardly suffer but the code will become unnecessarily verbose.
+Verbose is a strong word for one added line but it that'll accumulate within a medium-sized app.
+You will also have to ensure the enum is being exported correctly.

 Additionally it might be worthwhile to take the compiled Javascript into consideration.
 The above-mentioned `Direction` enum compiles to ([TS Playground](https://www.typescriptlang.org/play)):